StevenBlack/vocab/README.md

 ### gild
 To coat with gold.
-When used figuratively, as in "gilding the lily," gild means adding refinement or ornamentation to something that doesn't need it.

-### gimme caps
-The ubiquitous baseball-style caps that bear various logos in front are called gimme caps.
-The word is said to come from farmers who are fond of asking tractor salesmen wearing these caps with their company name, "Gimme one of those caps."

 ### glean
 To gather or absorb information.
-You can glean information on nuclear weapons by reading secret plans, or glean a bit about an executive's personality by the way she shakes hands.
-Rhymes with clean.

 ### gobbet
-Another way of saying morsel or lump, as in: "Please put a gobbet of whipped cream on top of my pecan pie."
+Another way of saying morsel or lump.

 ### Google Scholar Effect